ops4j/org.ops4j.pax.web/pax-web-resources/pax-web-resources-extender/Readme.md

 The extender-pattern is used to be notified about every bundle-event in the framework.

 For the sake of performance, the extender is not scanning every bundle in your container.
-You have to mark a bundle as resource-bundle by adding the header `WebResources: true` to your bundles manifest.
+You have to mark a bundle as resource-bundle by using the osgi-capability-model.
+A Require-Capability for an osgi.extender is needed which filters for the particular pax.web.resources extender.

 If a resource-bundle has been found, all files under `META-INF/resources` are stored as URL in a map for indexing with the key being the lookup-path.